victorian-socialists/civicrm-stripe/docs/integration.md

 ##### Observations I suspect need discussion

-`doPayment` does not notice if the payment is captured (it assumes not) and will record only the invoice ID as the Contribution's `trxn_id`.

-`doPayment` returns an array of fairly mixed stuff:

-- Some Contribution fields which may or may not be up-to-date (e.g.
-  `contribution_status_id` is set to the value for *Pending*, unless a different value was passed in, yet the contribution status may have since been updated to *Completed* by IPN or `StripePaymentintent.process`)

-- Some left-over API parameters (e.g. `skipCleanMoney`).
+The function `endDoPayment()` in [CRM_Core_Payment_MJWTrait.php](https://lab.civicrm.org/extensions/mjwshared/-/blob/master/CRM/Core/Payment/MJWTrait.php#L596) is used to filter and construct the return params for `doPayment()` as agreed in [dev/financial#141](https://lab.civicrm.org/dev/financial/-/issues/141).

+But.. note that the results may already be out of date because the related objects (contribution etc.) may have been updated by webhook events received from Stripe.

-- To get the real result you'll need to disregard the data returned from `doPayment` and reload the objects, just using their IDs.
+- To get the real result you may need to disregard the data returned from `doPayment` and reload the objects, just using their IDs.
 From there you can see whether you have a payment intent yet, and what state it is in.

 #### Check for SCA requirements